Hamza3226/Skin-Cancer-using-deep-learning-/README.md

 # Skin-Cancer-Detector-using-CNN

- Here Datasets must be downloaded from the Kaggle.
+ Datasets can be downloaded from the Kaggle.
  Link to download datasets : https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000
   Then extract the datasets with .csv file into same folder Skin-Cancer-Detector-using-CNN
       That is : HAM10000_metadata.csv